Cocoa Butter

 Cocoa butter is made from cocoa beans through a multi-step process:

-- Fermentation: Cocoa beans are fermented to develop their flavor.
+- Fermentation: The beans are fermented for several days to develop their flavor.

-- Drying: After fermentation, the beans are dried to reduce moisture content.
+- Drying: Fermented beans are then dried to reduce moisture content.

-- Roasting: The dried beans are roasted, enhancing their flavor and making it easier to separate the shells.
+- Roasting: The dried beans are roasted to enhance flavor and aroma.

-- Grinding: The cocoa nibs are ground into a paste called cocoa mass or chocolate liquor.
+- Grinding: The cocoa nibs are ground into a paste called cocoa mass or chocolate liquor, which contains both cocoa solids and cocoa butter.

-- Pressing: The cocoa mass is then pressed to separate cocoa butter from the non-fat cocoa solids.
-This process yields about 54-58% cocoa butter from the nibs.
+- Pressing: The cocoa mass is pressed to separate the cocoa butter from the non-fat cocoa solids.
+This process yields cocoa butter, which is the fat component.

-- Deodorizing (optional): Cocoa butter may be deodorized to eliminate strong flavors.
+- Deodorizing (optional): The extracted cocoa butter may be deodorized to remove any strong flavors.

-The resulting cocoa butter is a pale-yellow, edible fat that is essential in chocolate production and used in various cosmetic and pharmaceutical applications.
+The result is a pale-yellow, edible fat that is essential in chocolate production and various cosmetic products.

 Get A Free Sourcing Audit